jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

  Enter the email and password of your new Heroku account and then allow Heroku to generate a public key.

- **NOTE**
+ <i class="icon-exclamation-sign bg_red_icon" markdown="0"> </i> A lot of permission errors occur

- A lot of permission errors occur because of public / private key craziness.
+ because of public / private key craziness.
  If you run into any `Permission denied (publickey)` errors during this process, get with me and I will help.
 If you're looking for ways to fix it yourself, check out this [Managing Your SSH Keys](https://devcenter.heroku.com/articles/keys)